Braised Butter Beans with Sumac and Herbs

 Bloom your spices and aromatics

-In a skillet or pot, heat up in a drizzle of olive oil.
+In a skillet, dutch oven, or large pot, heat up in a drizzle of olive oil.
 Add your seasonings of salt, pepper and chili flakes.
 Bloom and add in your thinly sliced shallots and garlic.
 Let that sauté for a few minutes.

 Add in your lemons, sumac and beans